-- Medi-Cal eligibility is established on a monthly basis. - External auditors can review verification of beneficiary Medi-Cal eligibility after the claimed month of service. - Medi-Cal eligibility may require that a beneficiary's Share of Cost (SOC) be met before Medi-Cal will pay for any services. - Clients who are eligible for Supplemental Security Income (SSI) are Medi-Cal eligible. - Medi-Cal eligibility may be established retroactively through legislation, court hearings, and/or decisions. - HIPAA 270/271 transactions are available from DHCS to verify beneficiary Medi-Cal eligibility. - Counties and/or providers should verify beneficiary Medi-Cal eligibility prior to submitting claims for reimbursement.
+- " Medi-Cal eligibility is established on a monthly basis. - " External auditors can review verification of member Medi-Cal eligibility after the claimed month of service. - " Medi-Cal eligibility may require that a member's Share of Cost (SOC) be met before Medi-Cal will pay for any services. - " Clients who are eligible for Supplemental Security Income (SSI) are Medi-Cal eligible. - " Medi-Cal eligibility may be established retroactively through legislation, court hearings, and/or decisions. - " HIPAA 270/271 transactions are available from DHCS to verify member's Medi-Cal eligibility. - " Counties and/or providers should verify member's Medi-Cal eligibility prior to submitting claims for reimbursement.